 There are timeframes for how long different types of information may remain on your credit report.

-- Negative information, such as late payments or collections, stay on your credit report for approximately seven years, as do most other types of negative information, including judgments and paid tax liens.
-Bankruptcies and upaid tax liens can stay on your credit report for up to 10 years.
+- Negative information, such as late payments or collections, stay on your credit report for approximately seven years, as do most other types of negative information, including paid tax liens.
+Bankruptcies and unpaid tax liens can stay on your credit report for up to 10 years.

 - Positive information generally remains on your credit report for a longer period of time.
 Credit accounts that you pay as agreed may stay on your credit report for up to 10 years from the last update we receive from the lender.
 Revolving credit accounts, such as a credit card, that have been paid as agreed, may stay on your credit report as long as you keep the account open.